NapthaAI/docs/docs/NapthaModules/1-agents.md

   Belief-Desire-Intention agents for complex autonomous behavior
 - **SOAR Agents**
   State, Operator, And Result agents for cognitive architectures
+- **RL Agents**
+  Reinforcement Learning agents that follow the Perceive-Act-Reflect loop

 ## Deploying and Calling an Agent Module